PeterPrev/Previte_TSWD_Portfolio/assignment3And4.md

 At first, I wasn't sure what topic I wanted to be the focus for this assignment.
 I had a couple candidate topics in mind, the first of which is the rise in pickleball growth in the country.
 As I looked for charts and data around pickleball, I wasn't able to find many charts that were poorly done (which is a good thing in general, but not for this assignment!).
 Most of the charts I found were quite simple and done in a way that it was easy to understand what the chart was trying to say.
 I shifted towards a different topic with tons of data, the video game called League of Legends.
 A simple question I had in mind was: is the playerbase for League of Legends getting bigger or smaller (or staying the same)?
 I came across the website above relatively quickly and stumbled upon the chart pictured.
 It showed the data I needed to answer my question, at least in the recent past, but was displayed incredibly poorly.
 After a bit more searching I was able to find the data used to produce the chart so I decided this would be the focus for this assignment.

+### Step Two: Critique the Data Visualization

+The google form allowed us to explain our overall thoughts and observations about the visualization itself, its primary audience, and the evaluation method.
+On this page, I'll discuss my justification for each of the criteria in Stephen Few's [Data Visualization Effectiveness Profile.](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf)